ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IArcAltitudeAndDelayOptions.rst

 IArcAltitudeAndDelayOptions
 ===========================

-.. py:class:: IArcAltitudeAndDelayOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IArcAltitudeAndDelayOptions

    object

    Interface used to access the altitude options for an Arc procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IArcAltitudeAndDelayOptions

 Overview
 --------